 |+++++||200 or more||161 or more|

-As a practical matter, a player who has Will++++ should be able to usually resist the most dangerous enchanters in the game (such as deep elf demonologists, liches and ancient liches).
+As a practical matter, a player who has Will++++ should generally be able to resist the most dangerous enchanters in the game (such as deep elf demonologists, liches, and ancient liches).
 More Will reduces the likelihood of these spells landing even further, but the gains become significantly less important beyond this point.

 Player resistance is determined as below:

-Experience level × racial multiplier, plus the following:
+Experience level × racial multiplier (see below), plus the following:

-- Everything is then divided by two if the player is under the effect of a scroll of vulnerability, the attack of a phantasmal warrior, or the Strip Resistance spell.
+- The total is then divided by two if the player is under the effect of a scroll of vulnerability, the attack of a phantasmal warrior or imperial myrmidon, or the Strip Willpower spell.